linode/docs/docs/uptime/zipkin-server-configuration-using-docker-and-mysql.md

       - In the Zipkin container section in the docker-init.yml, make sure the port 9411 is forwarded to the host machine and add the restart command so that this service is automatically restarted if it goes down.

       - In the dependencies container, we uncomment the JAVA_OPTS and set it to at least 512M.
-This setting is optimized for a 1G Linode; however, if in the future this container needs more memory, you can increase this value.
-Add a restart command to the end of this section and after all the sections, we will need to specify our volumes.
+This setting is optimized for a 1G Linode.
+However, if in the future this container needs more memory, you can increase this value.
+Add a restart command to the end of this section.

-3. You can now update your Zipkin docker images by performing a **docker pull** command.
-This will check the web for the images we need (the first time), and all other times it will update the images to the latest version if need be.
+3. You can now update your Zipkin Docker images by performing a `docker pull` command.
+This will check the web for the images we need (the first time), and all other times it'll update the images to the latest version if need be.

         docker-compose -f docker-init.yml pull

-4. Run your docker services by using the **docker-compose up** command.
-Conversely there is also a **docker-compose down** command that can be used to shutdown your Zipkin services.
+4. Run your Docker services by using the `docker-compose up` command.
+Conversely there is also a `docker-compose down` command that can be used to shutdown your Zipkin services.

         docker-compose -f docker-init.yml up -d

-Notice the **-d** at the end of the command, this is to **detach** the container.
-Now it is running as its own process.
-In fact, if we just left the machine, it would continue to run.
-Even if we rebooted the machine, it would run when the docker service started it, because we did not explicitly issue a **docker-compose down** command.
+Notice the **-d** flag at the end of the command, this **detaches** the container.
+Now it's running as its own process.
+If we just left the machine, it would continue to run, even if we rebooted the machine, it would run when the Docker service started it, because we didn't explicitly issue a `docker-compose down` command.
 Just for reference, to shutdown the Zipkin services:

         docker-compose -f docker-init.yml down

 ### Backup Span/Trace Data

-There are 2 different backup methods: using Mysql way, and using sysadmin.
+There are 2 different backup methods: using Mysql , and using sysadmin.

 #### Mysql Backup